Remisse/marketplace-crawler/README.md

 # marketplace-crawler

-Simple bot that monitors European marketplaces (currently only Wallapop and Subito) and notifies you of new listings as they are published.
+Simple bot that monitors marketplaces available in Europe and notifies you of new listings as they are published.

+## Supported marketplaces

+- Ebay
+- Subito (IT)
+- Wallapop (ES, IT)

-## Dependencies:
+## Dependencies

 - [Apprise](https://github.com/caronc/apprise)
 - [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/)